leinson/where-we-dine/README.md

 # where-we-dine

 - A restaurant review app
-- Created for the Database application study project at University of Helsinki
+- Created for the Database application study project (Tietokantasovellus harjoitustyö) at University of Helsinki

 ### Välipalautus 2 :